 The number of tournaments attended varies from age group to age group and team to team.
 Generally speaking, younger teams attend fewer tournaments and older teams attend more.
 Older teams also attend more overnight tournaments.
-Please see the team pages for your age group (use the team dropdown in the upper right) to see their schedules for the current/previous season.
+Please see the team pages for your age group to see their schedules for the current/previous season.
 That will hopefully give you a good idea of what to expect.

 If you are looking at another club and they have the entire tournament schedule for the coming season posted before tryouts, then all of the tournaments they are attending are large regional/national tournaments whose dates are normally set far in advance.
 If you go with one of these clubs, you can expect to pay large travel costs that are very likely not included in the advertised club fee.
 There is plenty of high quality competition in and around the DC Metro area.
 Excessive travel is not done in service of the players.

-MVSA believes that a mixture of local and regional/national events provides the best balance between cost for families and competition level/exposure for players.
+MVSA believes that a mix of local and regional/national events provides the best balance between cost for families and competition level/exposure for players.

 Local club tournaments occur on Saturdays or Sundays and usually are all day events.
 Your coach will likely ask you to show up at the tournament site between 7 and 8am, and the tournament won't end until some time between 5 and 7pm.

 Multi-day tournaments are typically 2-3 days in length and often occur over long weekends.
 Their schedules vary greatly depending on the tournament format but since these are often overnight tournaments (involving hotel stays) scheduling specifics are less important.